-1. Make it easy: Visitors are more likely to fill out your form when it is user friendly and easy to access.
-Two things you can integrate into your form experience are social auto-fill and conditional logic.
+Visitors are more likely to fill out your form when it is user-friendly and easy to complete.
+Two things you can integrate into your form to achieve these aspects include social auto-fill and conditional logic.

-Conditional logic allows you to show and hide form fields/questions based on how users respond to previous questions.
-This can also help keep forms short and user friendly – so much so that it can increase conversions by 50%.
+Conditional logic allows you to show and hide form fields/questions based on how users respond to the previous questions.
+This can also help keep forms short and user-friendly – so much so that it can increase conversions by 50%.

-2. Focus on content, not style: Take a look at what kind of words you’re using to get people to engage.
-Here’s a hint: action oriented words perform better than passive words.
-Instead of using a word like “submit” replace it with something that is more action oriented.
-You may see your conversion rate increase up to 250
+Take a look at what kind of words you’re using to get people to engage.
+Here’s a hint: action-oriented words perform better than passive words.
+Want to connect with visitors even more?
+Personalize copy with words like “you.”
+Then, when it comes to deciding what to make your call to action, use terms that imply there’s a catch.
+Instead of using a word like “submit” replace it with something that is more action-oriented and friendlier.
+You may see your conversion rate increase up to 250%.

 In the end, it’s important to not confuse people with your forms.
-Make content brief and showcase one clear call to action so it’s simple and user friendly.
-This will result in people wanting to actively engage with your company and website in order to learn more.
+Make content brief and showcase one clear call to action so it’s simple and user-friendly.
+This will result in people wanting to actively engage with your company and website and increase the likelihood of turning into a customer.